dsolonenko/financisto/README.md

 For those who love this app, you can find my re-published app here: https://play.google.com/store/apps/details?id=com.bluecatsoftware.financisto

-## Restore from the orignal finicisto
+## Restore from the original finicisto

 The backup file is compabitlbe with this financisto+, but financisto+ cannot read the backup file directly due to new Android app policy, i.e. an App cannot read files from other apps.